If you’ve ever gotten stuck in the middle of a story, you know how quickly things can start to drift.

 Something unexpected happens — something that sets everything in motion and makes it clear there’s no going back.

-This moment launches the rest of the story.
+This is usually the moment that really kicks the story into motion.
 It needs to feel important enough that both the character and the reader take notice.
 What counts as compelling will depend on the genre, so it’s worth studying the common beats in your specific category.
 Amazon offers thousands of genre and subgenre listings.
 Browsing through those can help you better understand what readers expect.

 Keep in mind: